Our Lady of Candelaria Parish Church (Silang): Retablos or altarpieces

 The retablos of Silang falls under the baroque style and is built from 1643 to 1663.
 It has three retablo, one retablo mayor or main altar and two side altars or colaterales in each side of the transepts which are mirror images of each other.
 The side altars have three levels containing relieves except for the central niche of the second story.
 The first and second level has three niches while the third level has a single niche.
 Fluted Ionic columns and Corinthian columns designed the first story and the second and third stories respectively.
 On top of the altars are statues of angels holding shields.
 One of the side altar is dedicated to women saints, saints in the New Testaments and martyrs.
 The other one was dedicated to the Jesuit saints.
 The presence of local styles such as plants, fruits, volutes or circular designs and millipedes made the retablo of Silang distinct.

 The altar mayor is the largest and highest altar among the three altars and known relieves depicting the story of Jesus in the life of Mary based on the Mysteries of the Holy Rosary.
-It has three levels, seven alternating niches for saints and relief and same divisions like the side altars.
-Instead of fluted Corinthian column separating the retablo sections, garlanded Corinthians and salomonicas are used.
-The same local styles are also used in the main altar like fruits and flowers including decorative motifs of foliage, angel heads, acanthus crenelations, cartouches and empty rectangle.
+It has three levels, seven alternating niches for saints and reliefs and same divisions like the side altars.
+Instead of fluted Corinthian columns separating the retablo sections, garlanded Corinthians and salomónicas are used.
+The same local styles are also used in the main altar like fruits and flowers including decorative motifs of foliage, angel heads, acanthus crenelations, cartouche, and empty rectangles.

-The six relieves on the altar mayor are:
+The reliefs on the altar mayor are: